 Excellence in Our Work: Whether with people or products, we seek quality outcomes

-Today the answer to our original question, “how can we have the greatest impact through employment for marginalized jobseekers in our community?” looks a lot different.
+Today the answer to our original question, “how can we have the greatest impact through employment for marginalized jobseekers in our community?” looks a bit different.

-We believe the best approach to creating the greatest number of jobs is through focuses on one part of the supply chain - manufacturing.
+We believe the best approach to creating the greatest number of jobs is through focusing on one part of the supply chain - manufacturing.
 A small business seeking to scale may not be ready to hire a full-time employee or a larger business may need to supplement in-house production.
-That is where the reimagined Mile High WorkShop comes in.
+That is where the Mile High WorkShop comes in.
 Instead of asking "what can we build?", we're now more interested in "who can we collaborate with?".
 In our eyes, it's the definition of a win / win scenario.

 We are a place in the city to equip, connect and inspire small business for the enrichment of the community.
-The Mile High WorkShop opened its doors in May 2015.
-We focus on supporting production-based businesses that need to scale their capacity and are inspired by our social mission to create jobs for the underemployed.
+The reimagined Mile High WorkShop opened its doors in May 2015.
+We focus on supporting production-based businesses that need increased production capacity and are inspired by our social mission to create jobs for the underemployed.